trananh91/EvolveGCN-Experiments/README.md

 ## Set up with Docker
-There are clear instructions in the official Github repository for Docker set up to reproduce the experiments: [EvolveGCN offcial repo](https://github.com/IBM/EvolveGCN)
+There are clear instructions in the official Github repository for Docker set up to reproduce the experiments: [EvolveGCN official repo](https://github.com/IBM/EvolveGCN)

 ## Usage